 During the home visit, a comprehensive assessment is made with the parent of family strengths, needs, and interests.
-Services being received from other agencies are discussed and if there are pre existing family plans in place a release of information is obtained to contact the provider for service coordination. • Parent Educators • Social Workers Survey of parent interests Signed agreement of family partnership Standardized behavioral assessment Parent guide for promoting resiliency Family Assessment Notes Signed Release of Information Signed Agreement of Family Within 60 days of student entry into class, Family Assessment completed The parent is encouraged to identify a • Poront Family Partnership Goal The parent is encouraged to identify a goal(s) she/he would like to accomplish during the time their child is in Head Start.
+Services being received from other agencies are discussed and if there are pre-existing family plans in place a release of information is obtained to contact the provider for service coordination.
+Parent Educators Social Workers Survey of parent interests Signed agreement of family partnership Standardized behavioral assessment Parent guide for promoting resiliency Family Assessment Notes Signed Release of Information Signed Agreement of Family Partnership Within 60 days of student entry into class, Family Assessment completed The parent is encouraged to identify a goal(s) she/he would like to accomplish during the time their child is in Head Start.
 If the parent is ready a goal is established, an action plan developed identifying steps, responsibilities and timelines.
-Parent Educators Social Workers Family Assessment Notes established during the Family Assessment
+Parent EducatorsSocial Workers • Family Assessment Notes Goal established during the Family Assessment

-REFERENCE: Family Partnerships REQUIREMENT: 1304.40(b) Accessing Community Services and Resources
+REQUIREMENT: 1304.40(b) Accessing Community Services and Resources

-- 1)-The program must work collaboratively with all participating parents to identify and continually access, either directly or through referrals, services and resources that are responsive to each family's interests and goals, including: - (i) Emergency or crisis assistance in areas such as food, housing, clothing, and transportation; - (ii) Education and other appropriate interventions, including opportunities for parents to participate in counseling programs or to receive information on mental health issues that place families at risk, such as substance abuse, child abuse and neglect, and domestic violence; and - (iii) Opportunities for continuing education and employment training and other employment services through formal and informal networks in the community. - 2)-The program must follow-up with each family to determine whether the kind, quality, and timeliness of the services received through referrals met the families' expectations and eircumstances.
+- 1) The program must work collaboratively with all participating parents to identify and continually access, either directly or through referrals, services and resources that are responsive to each family's interests and goals, including: - (i) Emergency or crisis assistance in areas such as food, housing, clothing, and transportation; - (ii) Education and other appropriate interventions, including opportunities for parents to participate in counseling programs or to receive information on mental health issues that place families at risk, such as substance abuse, child abuse and neglect, and domestic violence; and - (iii) Opportunities for continuing education and employment training and other employment services through formal and informal networks in the community. - 2) The program must follow-up with each family to determine whether the kind, quality, and timeliness of the services received through referrals met the families' expectations and circumstances.

-Implementation Responsibility Documentation Timeline

-Referrals to community resources • Parent • Family • Initial home

-provided as needed or requested by Educators Contacts visit by

-parents. • Social • Family Parent

-Workers Assessment in Educator or

-Database Social

-• Referral Forms Worker

-in Family Throughout

-Electronic the year as

-Folders needed or

-• Social Worker requested by

-Contacts family

-Parents are provided with information • Parent • Orientation At orientation

-on 211, a Broward County phone Educators Packets or upon

-resource/hotline. • Social • Family entering

-Workers Contacts

-• HS Teachers • Family

-Assessment in

-Database

-Follow up is documented by Family • Parent Family Contacts Throughout the

-Services Staff in Database.
-Educators in Database year following

-• Social a referral

-Workers

-• Family

-Services

-Supervisor

-As information is received from • Key Copies of August - June

-community resources on job training, Management information

-job fairs, and educational resources it is Staff distributed to

-distributed to the Family Services Staff • HS/EHS staff and

-to share with families who are Admin families

-interested.
-Local events occurring • Social • Copies of flyers

-within the community of the schools Workers sent home

-are shared by each school through • Parent • Flyers emailed

-flyers and postings.
-Educators to staff

-• Teachers
+Implementation Responsibility Documentation Timeline Referrals to community resources provided as needed or requested by parents.
+Parent Educators Social Workers Family Contacts Family Assessment in Database Referral Forms in Family Electronic Folders Social Worker Contacts Initial home visit by Parent Educator or Social Worker Throughout the year as needed or requested by family Parents are provided with information on 211, a Broward County phone resource/hotline.
+Parent EducatorsSocial WorkersHS Teachers Orientation Packets Family Contacts Family Assessment in Database At orientation or upon entering Follow up is documented by Family Services Staff in Database.
+Parent Educators Social Workers Family Services Supervisor Family Contacts in Database Throughout the year following a referral As information is received from community resources on job training, job fairs, and educational resources it is distributed to the Family Services Staff to share with families who are interested.
+Local events occurring within the community of the schools are shared by each school through flyers and postings.
+Key Management Staff HS/EHS Admin Social Workers Parent Educators Teachers Copies of information distributed to staff and families Copies of flyers sent home Flyers emailed to staff August - June